truflation/tsn-sdk/docs/stream-permissions.md

 - Changing permissions requires blockchain transactions.
 Always wait for transaction confirmation before assuming the change has taken effect.

-By leveraging these permission controls, you can create secure, flexible data streams that meet your specific needs while maintaining control over your valuable data within the TSN ecosystem.
+By leveraging these permission controls, you can create secure, flexible data streams that meet your specific needs while maintaining control over your valuable data within the TN ecosystem.